Seemingly endless commentary has been devoted to the supposed death of globalisation. But as ever in economics, the story is not quite so simple.

 Rather than deglobalising, the world economy is splintering into competing blocs centred on the US and China.
 The economic implications will depend on how that fracturing unfolds – and how other countries align.

-The alignment of other countries will also shape economic outcomes.
-US restrictions on Chinese access to advanced semiconductors have relied on cooperation from firms and governments in Japan, the Netherlands, Taiwan and South Korea.
+Another key question is how countries align.
+In a fractured world, friends matter.
+US efforts to restrict China’s access to advanced semiconductors have required cooperation from firms and governments in Japan, the Netherlands, Taiwan and South Korea.

 So where next?
 The path ahead will be shaped by three things: whether the US remains a leader around which the rest of the West coalesces; whether fracturing can be confined to strategic sectors; and whether intensifying rivalry edges closer to open conflict.